 As a talented and dedicated team player, perhaps you thought it would never happen to you: Just before lunch, you receive a voicemail from your Executive Vice President that she'd like to meet with you in her office.
 The purpose of the meeting is not provided.
 You're not informed to bring any projects, files, or papers with you.
-You don't know of any other employees invited to attend to the meeting.
-And your attendance is required.
+You don't know of anyone else invited to attend the meeting.
+And your attendance is mandatory.
 Is this your time?
 Is it your job?

 Severance Considerations: Money and More

 It's no surprise that the issues surrounding severance are many and complex.
 Common issues involve questions concerning compensation; communications to prospective employers, colleagues, and others; outplacement services; insurance and fringe benefits; post employment obligations and cooperation; and more.
 The most common questions include:

 - What compensation will I get?
 Is it fair?

 - Will I get a prorated share of my expected year-end bonus?

 - When--and how--will others be told of my termination?

 - Is a press release appropriate?
 What reason will be provided?

 - Are health, life, and other insurance programs to be continued?
 If so, at whose expense?